 Students and staff are represented on College Committees and on the Board of the Corporation by staff and student governors.
 There are two staff governors, academic and non-academic.
-The students are represented by an HE student, the Student President and Student Vice-President.
-The Student President provides a full report to the Board at each meeting.
+The students are represented by an HE student, an FE student and an Apprentice Student.
 Termly Student Council meetings are held with input from class and course student representatives.
 Staff are formally represented termly at the Joint Consultation and Negotiation Committee with the recognised Trade Unions.